Gender Equity Education Act (Taiwan): Curriculum, teaching materials and instruction

-Curricula shall cover gender equity education.
+Curricula shall cover gender equality education.
 The school shall develop relevant plan and assessments.
-All curricula shall comply with principle of gender equity.
-All teachers shall maintain gender equity consciousness, and "shall encourage students to take courses in fields that are not traditionally affiliated with their gender".
+All curricula shall comply with principle of gender equality.
+All teachers shall maintain gender equality consciousness, and "shall encourage students to take courses in fields that are not traditionally affiliated with their gender".

-The Enforcement Rules for the act further states that gender equity education curricula shall cover "affective education, sex education, and gay and lesbian education".
+The Enforcement Rules for the act further states that gender equality education curricula shall cover "affective education, sex education, and gay and lesbian education".